-Additionally, I generate event study estimates of the effects of the ACA Medicaid expansions on the likelihood of insurance coverage for low-education respondents.
-In these models I replace the single Medicaid expansion indicator with a series of event-time indicators, interacting each relative event time indicator with the DD dummy.
+Additionally, I generate event study estimates of the effects of the ACA Medicaid expansions on the likelihood of insurance coverage for low-education respondents (equation above).
+In these models I replace the single Medicaid expansion indicator with a series of event-time indicators ( $MEDICAIDEXP{st}^{j}$ ) where j is the time period relative to the event, created by interacting each relative event time indicator with the DD dummy.
 As standard in the literature, I normalize the first lead operator (T-1) to zero.
 These results are presented in Section 5.3.

-However, because recent literature has found that using the naive DD and event study specifications in settings with differential treatment timing, I also estimate this same equation using the specifications outlined in Gardner (2021); Sun & Abraham (2021); Callaway & Sant'Anna (2021); Borusyak et al. (2022); de Chaisemartin & D'Haultfœuille (2020); Cengiz et al. (2019).
+However, because recent literature has found that using the naive DD and event study specifications in settings with differential treatment timing can generate biased estimates, I also estimate these same equations using the specifications outlined in Gardner (2021); Sun & Abraham (2021); Callaway & Sant'Anna (2021); Borusyak et al. (2022); de Chaisemartin & D'Haultfœuille (2020); Cengiz et al. (2019); Wooldridge (2021).
 I then compare the effect estimates I find with each specification to assess the bias in previous estimates of the effect of Medicaid expansion, presented in Section 5.4.